 There are no breakable parts like zippers, snaps, buttons, etc. Using those is like putting a cardboard hatch on a billion-dollar submarine.
 Once the hatch breaks, the submarine is worthless.
 So instead of metal hinges, I designed them with a double layer of full grain leather along the back.
 And the body is mostly handsewn with heavy-duty waxed boot cord for added strength.

 This leather suitcase was built entirely with full-grain leather.
 Here's why that's so important.
 The leather's grain is on the top of the hide and is the most durable part.
 The grain helps it age handsomely and stay water resistant (cows are waterproof, right?)
 All leather has grain... to start.

 Most companies try to make their suitcases, Leather Duffle Bags, and other leather luggage for the lowest price possible.
 So they will buy low quality, heavily scarred-up leather, shave off the scars and blemishes (along with all of the grain), make a suitcase, and now use every inch of the hide.
 If they shave off some of the grain, that's top grain leather.
 If they shave all of it off or split the hide in half, that's called genuine or split leather.
 We WANT as much grain on our suitcases and other baggage as we can get.
 We want it all.
 Therefore, we must select three hides with almost no imperfections to make each leather suitcase.
 And then, completely unnecessarily, I lined the suitcase interior with tough, durable pigskin.

 Dimensions (W x H x D)

 27" x 19" x 9"

-Weight: 17 lbs (Check the weights of like-sized Tumi or Hartmann suitcases and you'll see that is about average.)
+Weight: 17 lbs (Check the weights of like-sized Tumi or Hartmann suitcases; you'll see it is about average.)